nikolaspoczekaj/nikolaspoczekaj/README.md

 ###  Niko Poczekaj

-🌱 I'm a 24-year-old Software Engeneer from Wedel, near Hamburg, Germany.
+🌱 I'm a 24-year-old Software Engineer from Wedel, near Hamburg, Germany.

 🔭 Currently, I'm working as a developer for a medium-sized company in Wedel, where I do Python, React.js and database development.